AntiRain114/plant-monitor/README.md

 You can access the sensor data through the local web server or subscribe to the MQTT topics.
 Data is published to topics like `student/CASA0014/plant/ucfnzw0/temperature`, `student/CASA0014/plant/ucfnzw0/humidity`, and `student/CASA0014/plant/ucfnzw0/moisture`.

+## Future plan
+The ability to forward data and alerts through cloud servers to specific software or similar discord channel bots is under development, and is expected to be developed using Webhooks or specific apis to alert users to the status of plants on mobile as well as desktop.

 ## License

 This code is open-source.